Composite reinforced tapes for Flexible Pipes

 Composite reinforced tapes are an innovative, high tech solution with enhanced properties.
 Their advanced construction offers a higher, more optimal performance than traditional woven tapes.

-In addition, they can be custom made for a customer using different types of high-performance fibres, each one helping to attain the required attributes of the end use application.
-These fibres are applied unidirectional with different types of coatings.
-The tape construction, a perfected coating system and an excellent extrusion procedure, ensure that the fibres are completely covered, thus guaranteeing an optimal performance.
+Also, they can be custom-made for a customer using different high-performance fibers, each helping to attain the required attributes of the end-use application.
+These fibers are applied unidirectional with varying kinds of coatings.
+The tape construction, a perfected coating system and an excellent extrusion procedure, ensure that the fibers are thoroughly covered, thus guaranteeing optimal performance.

 Composite reinforcement tapes can be utilized in various applications such as reinforcement of submarine cables and pipes, both on-shore and offshore, as well as the automobile industry, just to name a few.
 One of the main applications is in flexible pipe risers used in the oil and gas industry.